balthazarneveu/monocular_pose_and_forces_estimation/README.md

 - `-A` to pick up an algo
   - `-A view`  will simply lanch a frame by frame viewer with zoom-in capabilities
   - `-A pose` will run mediapipe pose estimator. (run once, store the results, next time reload)
-> `--override` can be used to recompute images and ignored previous results.
+> `--override` can be used to recompute images and overwrite previous results.

 -----